Moodswinger

 The Moodswinger is a twelve-string electric zither with an additional third bridge designed by Yuri Landman.
 The rod which functions as the third bridge divides the strings into two sections to cause an overtone multiphonic sound.
 One of the copies of the instrument is part of the collection of the Musical Instrument Museum in Phoenix, Arizona.

 History

 In March 2006 Landman was contacted by the noise band Liars to make an instrument for them.
 After 6 months he finished two copies of The Moodswinger, an electric 12-string 3rd-bridge overtone koto, one for guitarist/drummer Aaron Hemphill and one for himself.
 Although it closely resembles an electric guitar, it is actually a zither, as it has neither frets nor a proper neck.
-The pickup and electronics are built into the neck instead of in the body like usual electric guitars.
+The pickup and electronics are built into the neck instead of in the body unlike usual electric guitars.
 In 2008 the Moodswinger II was released as a serial product.
 Jessie Stein of The Luyas owns a copy.